Miinhaz/Garbage_classification_deployment/README.md

 # Waste Classification Model Deployment ♻️🚮

-This repository contains the deployment files for a deep learning-based **Waste Classification** project.
+This repository contains the files for a deep learning-based **Waste Classification** project.
 The project focuses on automating the classification of various waste types using advanced deep learning techniques.
 The model (`Mmodel.h5`) used for the deployment and prediction via the website is included in this repository.
 A **trial model** for exploration purposes can be found [here](https://github.com/Miinhaz/Garbage_classification_deployment/blob/main/templates/final-model.ipynb).

 ## Project Overview
 The aim of this project is to classify waste materials such as **Metal**, **Plastic**, **Glass**, **Paper**, and more using a modified deep learning architecture.
 This automation helps streamline waste management processes, contributing to more sustainable practices and efficient waste sorting systems.